nanddeepn/nanddeepn.github.io/_posts/2023-04-08-handle-teams-channel-graph-notifications-az-functions.md

 ![](/media/2023-04-08-handle-teams-channel-graph-notifications-az-functions/architecture.png)

-1. Azure Logic Apps gets an access token for Microsoft Graph by using Azure AD.
+1. Azure Function gets an access token for Microsoft Graph by using Azure AD.
-2. Azure Logic Apps creates a Microsoft Graph subscription and updates it every hour to track changes.
+2. Azure Function creates a Microsoft Graph subscription and updates it every hour to track changes.
-3. When a Microsoft Graph change notification is processed, the message is handled by Azure Logic Apps.
+3. When a Microsoft Graph change notification is processed, the message is handled by Azure Function.

 ## Azure AD App Registration

-As per the [documentation](https://learn.microsoft.com/en-us/graph/api/subscription-post-subscription?WT.mc_id=M365-MVP-5003693), `/teams/getAllChannels` resource only supports application permission.
+As per the [documentation](https://learn.microsoft.com/en-us/graph/teams-changenotifications-team-and-channel?WT.mc_id=M365-MVP-5003693), `/teams/getAllChannels` resource only supports application permission.

 | **Supported resource** | **Delegated (work or school account)** | **Delegated (personal Microsoft account)** | **Application** |
 | --- | --- | --- | --- |